tibcoworkshop/DublinWorkshop/README.md

 3. Click on "raw"

-4. Copy and Paste the "raw" link to http://tibconow.mashery.com/automation
+4. Open a new tab and go to http://tibconow.mashery.com/automation

+5. Select "Swagger2Mashery" and paste the raw url in the field.